 Right now at St. Columba's, we do not have a space dedicated to our beloved dead, and there is nowhere for ashes to be legally interred, for our elders who wish for their remains to rest on church grounds.
 This garden will include two internment beds: garden beds full of flowering plants and beautiful greenery where ashes can be buried and become part of nature, and forever a part of St. Columba's.
 This is so important, and it is only one part of the dream we have for this wonderful outdoor space.

 The story begins with some windows - stained glass windows.
 Another Episcopal Church, St. James in Sedro Wooley, WA, had a building that had to be demolished.
 The congregation asked that the stained glass windows, installed in the 1990s, be preserved, and used somehow, in some other way.
-These windows have been gifted to St. Columba's, and will be the centerpiece of the sacred space we hope to create in the garden.
+These windows have been gifted to St. Columba's, and is the the centerpiece of the sacred space we hope to create in the garden.
+These stainglass windows were installed summer 2021.
 Here is some of the presentation statement, given by artist and designer Lia Nouwen: